Azouu/Kajika/CUSTOMIZATION.md

 This section will explain how to customize the visual appearance of a network.

 * Do I have to know web programming to customize my networks ?
 You don't have to know how to code in Javascript customize your network.
 You simply have to understand the concept of Javascript objects.
+The options are based on the nodes and edges options of the vis.js library we use to create the network.
 "An object is a collection of names or keys and values, represented in name:value pairs".
 It is basically like a HashMap in Java, but you can have any type of value.
 You can also have nested objects.
 Example : simple objet
 ```javascript